-How Simone Biles’ Short Height Gave Her an Advantage in Gymnastics
+Small but Mighty: How Simone Biles’ Height Helped Her Dominate Gymnastics

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-People who are shorter than average tend to get a lot of flack for their size — being used as an armrest and asked, “how’s the weather down there?” — but in some industries, small stature is an asset.
-Case in point: Olympic gymnast Simone Biles.
+People who are shorter than average often face teasing about their height, such as being used as an armrest or hearing, “How’s the weather down there?”
+However, in specific industries, being small is advantageous.
+A prime example is Olympic gymnast Simone Biles.

 Olympic champion Simone Biles of the United States competing on the balance beam at women's all-around gymnastics qualifying at the Rio 2016 Olympic GamesOlympic champion Simone Biles of the United States competing on the balance beam at women’s all-around gymnastics qualifying at the Rio 2016 Olympic Games (Credit: Leonard Zhukovsky / Shutterstock)

-With a lower moment of inertia, small gymnasts can push, pull, and spin their bodies quicker and far more efficiently than a taller person.
+With a lower moment of inertia, petite gymnasts can push, pull, and spin their bodies quicker and far more efficiently than taller people.
 It’s science, folks!

 Simone Biles uses her short height to her advantage as it makes it easier to spin at high speeds and rotate in the airSimone Biles uses her short height to her advantage as it makes it easier to spin at high speeds and rotate in the air (Credit: Leonard Zhukovsky / Shutterstock)

-Of course, her ability as an elite athlete is not due to her size alone.
-Simone Biles’ height does play a factor, of course, but her success can mostly be attributed to her skill and steadfast dedication to the sport.
+Of course, Simone Biles’ ability as an elite athlete is not due to her size alone.
+Although her height does play a factor, her success can mostly be attributed to her skill and steadfast dedication to the sport.

 Simone Biles is even shorter than fellow gymnasts Aly Raisman, Gabby Douglas, Madison Kocian, and Laurie HernandezSimone Biles is even shorter than fellow gymnasts Aly Raisman, Gabby Douglas, Madison Kocian, and Laurie Hernandez (Credit: Salty View / Shutterstock)